 Previously, I taught as a Visiting Assistant Teaching Professor at the University of Southern Mississippi and as a Lecturer at the University of California, Santa Barbara.

 I officiate weddings through My Generation Weddings, which offers non-denominational, mixed-faith, spiritual, and secular ceremonies in traditional or modern styles.
-My expertise about contemporary wedding rituals and personalized ceremonies has been featured in the New York Times.
+My expertise about contemporary wedding rituals and personalized ceremonies has been featured in the New York Times and Washington Post.

 Born and raised in Oregon, I have a deep love for the outdoors.
 I also enjoy travel, music, film, and collecting books.